Friday, February 19, 2021

 The enclosure is very compact and fits perfectly both capacitors I used.

-You can not simply connect the Geiger counter directly to the output of the Signal Generator - such mistake will cost your generator!
+You cannot simply connect the Geiger counter directly to the output of the Signal Generator - such mistake will cost your generator!
 Use of a DC-blocking capacitor inline is an absolute must!

 The calibration procedure is super simple - I select a scale on the Ludlum, dial the frequency on the generator and adjust the calibration trimmer-pot for this range until I get the correct reading on the analog metering system.

-The generator's frequency is dialed as Freq (in Hz) = desired CPM rate, divided by 60. (the actual pulse frequency in Hz corresponds to the CPS rate) .
+The generator's frequency is dialed as Freq (in Hz) = desired CPM rate, divided by 60. (the actual pulse frequency in Hz corresponds to the CPS rate).

-The desired rate should be a rate located in the middle of each scale and re-checked with frequencies causing full needle deflection (end of scale) and little needle deflection (just around 5-10% past the beginning of the scale) .
+The desired rate should be a rate located in the middle of each scale and re-checked with frequencies causing full needle deflection (end of scale) and little needle deflection (just around 5-10% past the beginning of the scale).
 This will expose any non-linearity of the circuit/metering system.

 In the picture 500.0 Hz signal is used to generate a pulse rate of 30 000 CPM (3K in the x10 scale).